AndrewSkelton/MRG-Bioinformatics/README.md

 * Find a solution to multiple patient samples in a single run (DNA / Fibroblasts)
 * ExomeDepth Strikes back! - Test code and re-implement.
 * New RDW file migration causes issues in mass network transfer, waiting on possible solution from NUIT/Arron.
-* Mass TAR backup to MRG NAS - Due to complications with RDW, better safe than sorry
-  * Tar compression running - Will take up to a week.
-  * Copy over to MRG NAS once Complete
-* Create MRG NAS Share for PID Project
-  * Host Alignments
-    * Copying 2016 Alignments now
-  * Create accounts if needed for share
-* Create overview document of Pipeline
-  * Photoshop A2
 * Non-Coding variant prediction research
 * Full implementation of MultiQC
 * Gemini testing
   * Comp-Het
-* MT variant calling?

 ---